Are you a patient or caregiver? Visit our website TheAnswerToCancer.org for more information on immunotherapy for breast cancer.

 Some of CRI’s historic contributions to the immunological understanding and treatment of breast cancer include:

-In 1975, Dr. Fanny Lacour, at the Institut Gustav-Roussy in Paris, France, first reported that the use of polyadenylic-polyuridylic acid (Poly-AU) in combination with surgery increased breast cancer survival rates in mice.
+In 1975, Fanny Lacour, M.D., at the Institut Gustave-Roussy in Paris, France, first reported that the use of polyadenylic-polyuridylic acid (Poly-AU) in combination with surgery increased breast cancer survival rates in mice.
 Poly-AU is a synthetic form of double-stranded RNA that enhances immune response by mimicking viral infection.
 Although it is no longer used, the synthetic double-stranded RNA known as Poly-ICLC is being tested as an adjuvant in several CRI-funded vaccine trials to determine its effect in boosting the anti-cancer immune response.

-In 1983, Dr. Maurice Black, at New York Medical College in Valhalla, NY, reported that patients who demonstrate postoperative immunity to their breast cancer tissue are more likely to remain free of disease than patients lacking immune reactions.
+In 1983, Maurice Black, M.D., at New York Medical College in Valhalla, NY, reported that patients who demonstrate postoperative immunity to their breast cancer tissue are more likely to remain free of disease than patients lacking immune reactions.
 This study provided one of the first signs that breast cancer was subject to immunosurveillance and therefore could potentially benefit from approaches designed to induce or enhance anti-breast cancer immune responses.

 CRI Breast Cancer Research Today